-The doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-An ultrasound may be done to look for multiple cysts on the ovaries.
+Tests may include:

-There are no current guidelines to prevent PCOS.
+There are no guidelines to prevent this health problem.

 Polycystic Ovarian Syndrome Association